OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Decompiling and Analyzing Java Code

-For the most part, Java bytecode can be converted back into source code without issues.
-Many free Java decompilers are available for doing this.
+Unless some mean anti-decompilation tricks have been applied, Java bytecode can be converted back into source code without issues using free tools.
+We'll be using UnCrackable Level 1 [1] in the following examples, so download it if you haven't already.

 TODO: DEX vs. OAT